Table of Contents

 What are Paralegals like?

-Based on our pool of users, paralegals tend to be predominately enterprising people.
+Based on our pool of users, paralegals tend to be predominately investigative people.
 Take our career test to see what career interest category best describes you.

 Paralegals by Strongest Interest Archetype